Why residential parks are perfect

 Life is very different here in Spain.
 It is a very relaxed lifestyle and once a resident has settled into the mobile home park lifestyle they soon adjust.
 Health eating and a relaxed way of life.
 Nothing beats that.
 The perfect health service in Spain is there if needed but life style changes could easily mean less visits.

 The differences between the prices of mobile homes on parks in Spain and mobile homes on parks in the UK is also huge.
-On some parks in the UK the homes are almost twice as expensive.
+In some UK parks, homes are almost twice as expensive.

 This is all down to demand, of course.
 In the Lake District, good parks command a premium.
-There is also one other big difference in mobile home parks in Spain.
-There is no rule as to how long the home can remain in the park.
+There is also another major difference in mobile home parks in Spain.
+There is no set timeframe for how long the home can remain in the park.
 Provided the home and plot are kept to a good standard, it does not matter how old a mobile home is.

 Ex-Pats Have Landed